jenkinsci/hetzner-cloud-plugin/README.md

 From Dashboard => Manage Jenkins => Manage Nodes and Clouds => Configure Clouds => Add a new cloud

+Choose `Hetzner` from dropdown menu

 ![add-cloud-button](docs/add-hcloud-button.png)

 ![add-cloud](docs/add-cloud.png)

+You can use `Test Connection` button to verify that token is valid and that plugin can use Hetzner API.

 #### 3. Define server templates